rust-lang/blog.rust-lang.org/posts/2020-03-15-docs-rs-opt-into-fewer-targets.md

 ---

 Recently, [docs.rs] added a feature that allows crates to opt-out of building on all targets.
-If you don't need to build on all targets, you can enable this feature to allow reduce your queue times.
+If you don't need to build on all targets, you can enable this feature to reduce your build times.

 ## What does the feature do?